pinc-official/pinc-docs/docs/introduction.md

 # Introduction

 Pinc is a template language, which inverses the flow of your data.
-In priniple it is possible to write CMS, which do not need any kind of configuration files anymore.
+In priniple it is possible to write content management systems or other applications, which do not need any kind of configuration files anymore.

 ## Your first Component